AliRizaSevgili/AliRizaSevgili/README.md

 ## 🙋‍♂️ About Me

-🎂 I am young tech enthusiast.
+👨‍💻 I am a young tech enthusiast.

-🔭 Certified Tech Developer Student at Seneca College.
+🎓 Certified Tech Developer Student at Seneca College.
 Currently mastering some technologies below.